 Cloth masks can be removed and reused during the day.
 Wash hands, remove mask by the straps, hang or place it away from others.

-Throw surgical masks away after intended use (at hospital/clinic).
+Throw away or recycle surgical masks after intended use.
+Both KN95 and N95 masks can be reused or recycled.
 Wash cloth masks in a laundry bag in hot water, and fully dry on medium/high heat.